benjaminoakes/mhttpd/README.md

     Usage: mhttpd [port]

+Example:

+	mhttpd 3000

 Right now, it just serves up "public/index.html" in response to any request.

 Building
 --------

-After you have the source (e.g. from [downloading a tarball via GitHub](https://github.com/benjaminoakes/mhttpd/tarball/master)), just do the standard steps:
+After you have the source (e.g., from [downloading a tarball via GitHub](https://github.com/benjaminoakes/mhttpd/tarball/master)), just do the standard steps:

 	./configure
 	make